hibernating-rhinos/RavenFS/Docs/markdown/synchronization/configurations.markdown

 ##Raven-Synchronization-Limit

-It limits the number of concurrent file synchronizations to the same server (if it does not exists the default value is *5*).
+It limits the number of concurrent file synchronizations to the same destination server (if it does not exists the default value is *5*).

 {CODE-START:json /}
 {